gdurgude/gdurgude/README.md

 ## 🧑‍💻 About Me

-> QA Engineer and Full-Stack Developer with **4+ years** of experience — I write the features and break them on purpose.
+> AI Engineer and Full-Stack Developer with **4+ years** of experience — I write the features and break them on purpose.
 That full-cycle perspective is my edge.

 - 📍 San Francisco, CA
 - 🎓 MSCS Graduate — SUNY Binghamton *(Dec 2025)*